ajacksified/ajacksified.github.com/_posts/2016-09-12-a-modern-reddit-frontend.markdown

   your element is discarded because you moved on to another page.

-In either of these cases, you're required to pass in API information, such as your current token, from the top-level all the way through to components.
-This all gets even more complicated when you have to start pausing API requests when refreshing your OAuth token.
+In either of these cases, you're required to pass in API information, such as your current token, from the top-level all the way through to whichever component actually makes the API call.
+This gets even more complicated when you have to start pausing API requests when refreshing your OAuth token.
 Eventually, things got to where we couldn't answer the question of handling intra-component interactivity without taking a second look at how our framework was designed.

 Stand by for Part II, whereupon I discuss our use of Redux to solve these issues.